quicwg/base-drafts/draft-ietf-quic-qpack.md

 HTTP/3 endpoints contain a QPACK encoder and decoder.
 Each endpoint MUST initiate at most one encoder stream and at most one decoder stream.
-Receipt of a second instance of either stream type MUST be treated as a connection error of type HTTP_STREAM_CREATION_ERROR.
+Receipt of a second instance of either stream type MUST be treated as a connection error of type H3_STREAM_CREATION_ERROR.
 These streams MUST NOT be closed.
-Closure of either unidirectional stream type MUST be treated as a connection error of type HTTP_CLOSED_CRITICAL_STREAM.
+Closure of either unidirectional stream type MUST be treated as a connection error of type H3_CLOSED_CRITICAL_STREAM.

 An endpoint MAY avoid creating an encoder stream if it's not going to be used (for example if its encoder doesn't wish to use the dynamic table, or if the